fufiprotocol/fufi.whitepaper/fufi.gov-tokenomics.md

 In addition, tokens issued on both Ethereum and BSC chain can be easily mirrored/bridged into Armonia Meta Chain via its well-established `xChain` bridge.
 Tokens running on Armonia Meta Chain can participate in FuFi protocols that also run ontop of the same public chain.

 ```
-Please double confirm the addresses with https://fufi.foundation for absolute accuracy!
+Please double confirm the smart contract addresses with https://fufi.foundation for absolute accuracy!
 ```

 # Governance Token Rights